GM walks away from stake in electric vehicle maker Nikola

 Hindenburg said Nikola’s success was an “intricate fraud,” including a video showing a truck rolling downhill to give the impression it was cruising on a highway, and stenciling the words “hydrogen electric” on the side of a vehicle that was actually powered by natural gas.

 The Securities and Exchange Commission and the Justice Department are reportedly investigating.

-GM has said it did proper due diligence before entering the partnership.
+On Monday, GM said the new memorandum of understanding will help Nikola produce its commercial trucks, and GM to commercialize its fuel cell technology.
+Spokesman Jim Cain said the revised agreement is more focused.

 Nikola said Monday that its work on heavy trucks will continue.
 And GM will still be part of a global supply agreement that would integrate GM’s Hydrotec fuel-cell system into Nikola’s commercial semi-trucks.